CodeDynasty-dev/Jetpath/docs/docs/deployment.md

     6. Set environment variables (e.g., using `.env` files with `dotenv` or system environment variables).
     7. Start your application server (e.g., `node dist/server.js`, `deno run --allow-net server.ts`, `bun run server.ts`).
     8. **(Recommended)** Use a process manager (like PM2 for Node.js/Bun, or systemd for any runtime) to automatically restart your app if it crashes and manage logs.
-    9. **(Recommended)** Set up a reverse proxy (like Nginx or Caddy) in front of your JetPath app to handle TLS/SSL termination (HTTPS), load balancing (if running multiple instances), basic caching, and potentially serving static files directly.
+    9. **(Recommended)** Set up a reverse proxy (like Nginx or Caddy) in front of your Jetpath app to handle TLS/SSL termination (HTTPS), load balancing (if running multiple instances), basic caching, and potentially serving static files directly.

 ### 2. Containers (Docker)